Cluster sets training method - how and when to use in your workouts

 It often helps to have a training partner or coach help with starting and stopping your rest timer as well as run your phone for velocity tracking.
 In Metric VBT you can continuously record for an entire set of clusters with rests up to 30 seconds, or if you prefer stop and start the recording for each cluster separately.

-Exploring cluster set protocols further
+Taking your cluster set training further

 There are numerous ways to craft cluster set routines, with creativity being the only true limit, so get creative and explore the freedom of unique and different set-rep-cluster-rest combinations to see what fits your training environment!
 And as always, just like with all intelligent program design, account for total session duration, progressive overload, fatigue monitoring and training goals before seeing if clusters are a good fit for you.